symfony/symfony-docs/components/console/helpers/table.rst

 -------------------------

 The ``render()`` method requires passing the entire table contents.
-However, sometimes that information is not available beforehand because it's generated dynamically.
+However, sometimes that information is not available beforehand because it is generated dynamically.
 In those cases, use the :method:`Symfony\\Component\\Console\\Helper\\Table::appendRow` method, which takes the same arguments as the ``addRow()`` method, to add rows at the bottom